 Employers can take preventative actions including: protecting equipment in the field; removing debris from ditches; filling in areas that collect standing water; remove tires, buckets and items that collect standing water; and placing holes in containers that could collect standing water where mosquitos may breed.
 Insect repellent safety is yet another issue that should be addressed.

 Before the battles enter the courtrooms for litigation over a host issues, including causal relationship, it would be wise to think about how employers, insurance companies and workers can be protected from the virus.
-Even though Congress has not acted on funding prevention and treatment programs, the White House has taken the initiative in educating the public, and transferring $600Million of unused Ebola funds to the attack on Zika.
+Even though Congress delayed in funding prevention and treatment programs, the White House has taken the initiative in educating the public, and transferring $600Million of unused Ebola funds to the attack on Zika.
+Eventually Congress enacted the Zika Response and Preparedness Appropriations Act of 2016.
+In December 2016, the CDC awarded $184Million ton continue the fight against Zika,

 Meanwhile, the CDC reports that Candida auris is another emerging viral infection.
 C. auris is an emerging cause of Candida infections in the United States.
 Although the cases of C. auris described in the CDC report appear related to isolates from South Asia and South America, available epidemiologic information suggests that most were acquired in the United States.